juhp/hkgr/README.md

 A `stack.yaml` file and git repo is also set up.

-One can use `hub create` etc to create the project on Github.
+One can use `gh repo create` etc to create the project repo on Github.

 ## Requirements
 hkgr uses `cabal-install` >=2, `git`, and also `hlint` if available.